Chesterfield and District Joint Crematorium Committee

 21. The provision of cremation facilities is a statutory responsibility and as such governed by Acts, Regulations and Codes of Practice.
 As such any persons knowingly in beach of these requirements may be liable to prosecution.

 22. Reservations for cremation services may be made by telephone, in writing or in person at the Crematorium Office, or by the computerised remote booking facility.
-A telephone service will be provided each Saturday morning from 9 a.m. to 12 noon for the booking of cremation times.
 Reservations will be regarded as provisional until the formal notice required by Regulation 23 is received.

-23. Notice of Cremation is given when Preliminary Instructions for Cremation and the Application for Cremation (Form A) have been delivered to the office of the Manager.
+23. Notice of Cremation is given when Preliminary Instructions for Cremation and the Application for Cremation (Form Cremation 1) have been delivered to the office of the Manager.

-24. Preliminary Application for Cremation must be made to the Manager, Chesterfield and District Crematorium, Chesterfield Road, Brimington, Chesterfield during normal working hours at least 48 hours before the proposed cremation.
-When Sundays and/or Bank Holidays intervene at least 72 hours notice is required.
+24. Preliminary Application for Cremation must be made to the Manager, Chesterfield and District Crematorium, Chesterfield Road, Brimington, Chesterfield during normal working hours by 12 noon, two working days before the proposed cremation.
 Details of the arrangements must be confirmed to the Crematorium Office on the prescribed printed form.

-25. The statutory Application for Cremation (Form 1), should be made by an executor of the deceased wherever practicable, but may be made by the nearest surviving relative or any other person who can show reason, satisfactory to the Medical Referee, why it is not made by an executor or nearest surviving relative.
-The Application for Cremation must also be verified by being countersigned by a householder to whom the applicant is known who shall certify that the applicant is known to him or her, and that he or she has no reason to doubt the truth of any information furnished by the applicant.
+25. The statutory Application for Cremation (Form Cremation 1), should be made by an executor of the deceased wherever practicable, but may be made by the nearest surviving relative or any other person who can show reason, satisfactory to the Medical Referee, why it is not made by an executor or nearest surviving relative.

-26. All fees and charges for a cremation shall be paid at the time of giving Notice of Cremation and all other fees shall be paid before the work to which they relate is started.
-For Funeral Directors with accounts, the settlement of all requisite fees and charges in respect of cremation as set out in the current scale of charges shall be required within fourteen days of receipt of invoices and payment made to Chesterfield Borough Council’s Revenues Department.
+26. For Funeral Directors with accounts, the settlement of all requisite fees and charges in respect of cremation as set out in the current scale of charges shall be required within thirty days of receipt of invoices and payment made to Chesterfield Borough Council’s Revenues Department.
 For Funeral Directors without accounts, all fees and charges shall be paid at the Crematorium Office in accordance with the scale of charges for the time being adopted by the Joint Committee and in advance of the service taking place.